Windle Island, St Helens

 Exemplar health and safety

-The project team were awarded a Considerate Constructors Performance Beyond Compliance award for the excellent safe systems of work adopted on site that resulted in zero lost time safety incidents.
+The project team received a Considerate Constructors Scheme – Performance Beyond Compliance award in recognition of the excellent safe systems of work implemented on site, which contributed to zero lost-time incidents.